Malek-Zaag/Malek-Zaag/README.md

 💬 Ask me about anything and everything!

-👨‍💻 Backend development using NodeJS, Python and Golang.
+👨‍💻 Backend development using java, Python and Golang.

 ⚡ Creating scalable cloud architecture using AWS And Azure Cloud.